egomezferreira/deep-learning/README.md

-# deep-learning
+# Deep-Learning
-basics with TensorFlow &amp; more
+Basics with TensorFlow &amp; more

+This repository contains modified (or not) examples from Nikhil Buduma's "Fundamentals of Deep Learning".
+Also may contain self made scripts.